From Cream to “Silver Rails,” legendary bassist’s past, present and future

 September 10, 2014

-We were deeply saddened to learn of Jack's death, just weeks after this feature was published.
-Our story, including reaction from the music community, can be read here.
+We were deeply saddened to learn of Jack’s death, just weeks after this feature was published.
+The feature below was published just weeks prior to Jack’s passing.
+Our follow-up story, including reaction from the music community, can be read here.

 “I’ve got this memory,” Jack Bruce says with a laugh.
 “It’s not so good now for remembering where my specs are, but I do remember the old days very well.”